Ringworm of the body

 Use creams that treat fungal infections.

-- Creams that contain miconazole, clotrimazole, ketoconazole, terbenifine, or oxiconazole are often effective in controlling ringworm.
+- Creams that contain miconazole, clotrimazole, ketoconazole, terbinafine, or oxiconazole, or other antifungal medicines are often effective in controlling ringworm.

-- You can buy some of these creams over-the-counter, or your health care provider may give you a prescription.
+- You can buy some of these creams over-the-counter, or your provider may give you a prescription.

 To use this medicine: